 The raw, uncomfortable feeling of thigh chafing is a common problem.
 It can turn simple activities, such as going for a stroll, into highly unpleasant experiences.
 Because chafing is especially prevalent in those with enlarged thighs and excess skin, it is an issue often faced by those who have undergone extreme weight loss, such as after bariatric surgery.
-Fortunately, it can be prevented and even resolved with the help of our plastic surgeons, Neil J. Zemmel, MD, and Karishma Reddy, MD.
-They have helped countless patients treat the underlying cause of chafing, as well as contour their post-bariatric surgery bodies, through a variety of remedies.
+Fortunately, it can be prevented and even resolved with the help of our plastic surgeon, Neil J. Zemmel, MD.
+He has helped countless patients treat the underlying cause of chafing, as well as contour their post-bariatric surgery bodies, through a variety of remedies.

 Generally very easy to identify, chafing tends to manifest as bumpy, red, rash-like skin in areas that frequently rub together and cause fiction, particularly the thighs.
 This is why you’ve probably noticed chafing while walking around in a skirt or shorts for a long period of time.
 If you’ve undergone major weight loss, excess skin on the thighs can make the chafing even worse.

 Chafing varies in severity, sometimes manifesting as a major issue and other times as a minor irritation.
 For the latter scenario, we recommend you try these short-term techniques: